Applications for this event are currently closed! Please check back later.

-Participants will be expected to not use cell phone or online social networking websites (Facebook, etc) during the Five Days campaign except for the purposes of promoting the campaign.
+Participants will be expected to not use cell phones or online social networking websites (Facebook, etc.) during the Five Days campaign except for the purposes of promoting the campaign.
 There will be one cell phone that remains with the participants at all times for safety purposes.

 Do I need anything to participate in the campaign?